 - (2) Insulation materials provided at exposed areas are to be protected by galvanized iron sheets or to be of the non-combustible insulation materials specified in the requirements in Pt 8, Ch 3, 201. of Rules for the Classification of Steel Ships applied with moisture-resistant coating.
 In case where the Society deems necessary, provision of steel covering may be requested as a protection against mechanical damage. - (3) The coating materials to be applied on the surface of insulation materials are to comply with the requirements in Pt 8, Ch 4, Sec 1 of Rules for the Classification of Steel Ships or equivalent. - 7.
-The high manganese austenitic steel for fuel tank for the carriage of liquefied natural gases is to comply with Annex 4.
+The high manganese austenitic steel for fuel tank is to comply with Annex 4.
 (2020) [See Rules]